DocWatson/indiana-joan/README.md

 * [Lost]() - a really nice grid system based on calc (or flexbox)

 ## Installation and Usage
-Right now, Joan has only been tested to work with Gulp.
-Incorporating her into other build systems should be easy, and instructions will come soon.

 ### Gulp
 From the command line: `npm install gulp gulp-postcss indiana-joan`